Mogons: Etymology

 According to J.T.
 Koch at the University of Wales, the various alternations of the name Moguns derive from the Romano-Celtic dialectal reflexes of Proto-Celtic *mogont-s (a derivative of the Proto-Indo-European root *megH2- "to be great, mighty"), an Indo-European *-nt- -stem cognate with Sanskrit mahānt and Avestan mazant ‘great’.

 Centres of worship

-Altar-stones raised to Mogons have been recovered in the United Kingdom, such as the stones found at the following locations.
+Altar-stones raised to Mogon, with varied spellings, have been recovered in Great Britain, such as the stones found at the following locations.
 The number is the catalog number of the artifact and the name in parentheses is the word as it appears on the stone, not necessarily (and probably not) in the nominative case.
 Most are datives, to be translated as "to the god":